PLEASE NOTE THAT WE ARE SEEKING YOUR SIGNATURE ON THE LAST PAGE.

 We may vary these terms of business from time to time by giving you reasonable written notice.

-If you wish to cancel your instructions, you should do so within the fourteen day period by providing Nathalie Trousset notice of your decision to cancel.
-Please send your cancellation notice to us at: FAO Nathalie Trousset, Trousset Fawcett Limited, 120 Regent Street, London W1B 5FE or by email to email@example.com.
+If you wish to cancel your instructions, you should do so within the fourteen-day period by providing Nathalie Trousset with notice of your decision to cancel.
+Please send your cancellation notice to us at: FAO Nathalie Trousset, Trousset Fawcett Limited, 50 Jermyn Street, St James’s, London SW1Y 6LX or by email to email@example.com.

 You may use the following format:

-TO: Nathalie Trousset, Trousset Fawcett Limited, 120 Regent Street, London W1B 5FE.
+TO: Nathalie Trousset, Trousset Fawcett Limited, 50 Jermyn Street, St James’s, London SW1Y 6LX.

-If you wish us to begin work on your file before the fourteen day period has expired, you must request this in writing by email to Nathalie Trousset or by ticking the box below this paragraph.
+If you wish us to begin work on your file before the fourteen-day period has expired, you must request this in writing by email to Nathalie Trousset.
 However, you will be liable to pay our fees for the work already undertaken on your behalf in this period and before the cancellation of your instructions.

 We are required by the laws of the UK to comply with anti-money laundering legislation and counter terrorist financing rules.
 This is because lawyers who deal with money and property on behalf of clients can be used by criminals wishing to launder money.

 Money laundering is defined in the Proceeds of Crime Act 2002.
 It can apply to using or dealing with the proceeds of almost any unlawful activities in the UK or abroad, including the evasion of tax.